 1. If you report the contribution for the year it is made, no special reporting is required.
-Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed a.
-Use "AF" (Allied Force) for the Kosovo area.b.
-Use "JE" (Joint Endeavor) for Bosnia, Herzegovina, Croatia, and Macedonia.
+Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed.